nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ```

 > Then, for any future OUS queries made to that collection and it's granules, OUS will
-perform the substituion behind the scenes.
+perform the substitution behind the scenes.
 This is demonstrated by the following query
 to our tagged collection:

 ```shell